40 Things To Do with Chicago Kids over Spring Break 2022

 12. Walk or bike the Lakefront Trail and stop for a picnic in the grass.
 FREE

-22. Tuesdays are free days at the Museum of Contemporary Art and the DuSable Museum of African American History.
+22. Tuesdays are free days at the Museum of Contemporary Art.
 (And here's when kids get in free to other Chicago museums, zoos, and cultural institutions.)

-26. Explore a slightly off-the-beaten-path museum like the Lizzadro Museum of Lapidary Art in Elmhurst, full of unusual treasures—and FREE on Fridays.
+26. Explore a slightly off-the-beaten-path museum like the Lizzadro Museum of Lapidary Art in Elmhurst, full of unusual treasures—and FREE on Wednesdays.

 28. Settle in for a good read at one of Chicago’s independent bookstores.
-Women and Children First and Volumes Book Cafe are especially welcoming to young visitors and readers.
 FREE

 30. If you've managed to live in Chicago without doing an architecture river cruise, you're missing out!